Welcome to Children’s Services in the Rainy River District

 The Rainy River DSSAB is working closely with child care operators to implement the CWELCC across the District.
 Child care operators had until November 1, 2022 to enrol in the new program.

 Applicable parent fee rebates and reductions are in the process of being applied at child care centres that have been enrolled.
-Initial reductions will be 25% of the current rate to a minimum of $12/day retroactive to April 1, 2022.
+Initial reductions were 25% of the original rate to a minimum of $12/day retroactive to April 1, 2022.
+Effective December 31, 2022 original child care rates are reduced further by 50% on average to a minimum of $12/day.

 In addition to CWELCC, the Ontario Child Care Fee Subsidy Program will continue to be available for eligible families for further financial support.
 The amount a family pays depends on your family’s income test and your child’s age.
 For more information on fee subsidy visit the Get Assistance With Child Care Fees page on our website.